Backlynk

 Web 2.0 links make financial sense in two specific scenarios:

 1. Early-stage domains with minimal budget.
-Building genuine content on Medium, Substack, or LinkedIn Articles costs only time and produces traffic alongside link signals.
-For a bootstrapped SaaS at DA 5, any legitimate referring domain from a high-authority platform accelerates momentum.
-The ROI is real when there's no alternative investment.
+Building genuine content on Medium, Substack, or LinkedIn Articles costs mainly time and can produce referral discovery alongside brand proof.
+The ROI is real when the content has an actual audience.

 1. Supplementing editorial campaigns.
 A web 2.0 property that drives genuine referral traffic to a landing page creates an additional referring domain that diversifies your profile.
 When kept to a small fraction of your total link building activity (under 10–15%), the risk is minimal and the diversification benefit is real.